BIOL W3500 - Independent Research for College, GS and SEAS Students

 BIOL W3500 -Independent study is an opportunity for full-time undergraduates in College, SEAS and GS interested in laboratory research to share in the work of an ongoing research program in our Department or in a comparable laboratory elsewhere in the region.

 The grade for the work in the course is determined by Prof. Prywes in consultation with the sponsor.
 The grade is based on regular attendance in the laboratory, a demonstrable understanding of the underlying question being asked by the research, and a clear report on the work accomplished.
-This last, a paper, is required in time for the sponsor to have it when recommending a grade.
 Further details are below.

 Relationship of this course to BIOL W3600, Biological Research Skills